jurezove/passing-data-b-a/README.md

-# passing-data-b-a
+# Passing data between view controllers in Swift: B -> A

-Passing data from VC B -> A
+More on this on (CandyCode.io)[http://candycode.io/passing-data-between-view-controllers-in-swift/]